Board portal data security checklist for IT | Aprio

 Step 7: Strong security track record.

 Board portals with high security standards have no prior data breaches as well as comprehensive communication protocols in place to deal with one in the event that it should occur.
-As part of your board portal evaluation, ask your vendors if they’ve had any data breaches and how they would deal with potential problems if they arose.
+As part of your secure board portal evaluation, ask your vendors if they’ve had any data breaches and how they would deal with potential problems if they arose.

-We adhere to the industry’s highest level of security protection and provide layers of advanced security features.
-Choose to store and protect your data on any of our secure Canadian, US or international servers – which each adhere to independent, third-party requirements for security certifications.
-Arm your team with the power to control user access, guarantee compliance and remotely wipe lost or stolen devices.
+• Choose to store and protect your data on any of our secure Canadian, US or international servers – which each adhere to independent, third-party requirements for security certifications.

 Ready to learn more about how to make board meetings more efficient?
 Book an Aprio demo